gettis/demo-apps/README.md

 See it in action in this [video #1](https://www.youtube.com/watch?v=_wXHR-lad-Q), and also this other [video #2](https://www.youtube.com/watch?v=B0TreumQO-0).

-This application is for tinkerers, hobbiest, researchers, evaluation purpose, non-commercial use only.
+This application is for thinkerers, hobbiest, researchers, evaluation purpose, non-commercial use only.

 It has been tested on OS X 10.10.3 and Linux.
 It can run at > 17 fps on a MacBook Pro (Retina, 15-inch, Late 2013) on CPU only.